ILubbe/Arbor-Library/docs/userguide.md

   ![image](images/user_guide/patron_home_search.png)

-- Click the "View Details" button next to a search result to view more details, and "Reserve Now!" to reserve the title to check out later in person.
+- Click the **"View Details"** button under a search result to view more details, and **"Reserve Now!"** to reserve the title to check out later in person.

   ![image](images/user_guide/patron_home_book_details.png)